tuliopaim/EasyCqrs/README.md

 ### Validation Pipeline

-The Validation Pipeline is responsible to retreve all the validators for that input from the DI container, validate, and, in case of some error notify the INotifier with the error message and return.
+The Validation Pipeline is responsible for retreive all the validators for that input from the DI container, validate the input, and notifies the errors with the INotifier interface.

-Meaning that if the Input has any validation errors, the request will short circuit and return to the caller.
+Meaning that if the input has any validation errors, the request will short circuit and return to the caller.